 Return Inverness

-The 7 day tour is available on Sunday, Tuesday, Thursday and Friday start days from Inverness.
+This tour is available on Sunday to Wednesday start days from Inverness.

 Tours are exclusively for your private group only (up to 3 persons) and prices are per tour.
 I only offer private tours and do not combine individuals or separate groups – if your group size is less than 3 the advertised tour price still applies.
 Prices include standard ferry tickets, all taxes and an experienced driver/guide and historian (John Alasdair Macdonald).